96boards/website/src/content/projects/i2caccelerometer/i2caccelerometer.md

   simple app to read data from it.
 Step-by-step guidance, so no background knowledge of I2C is needed.
 images:
-  - I2CAccel_FrontPage.png
+  - ./_images/I2CAccel_FrontPage.png
-  - I2CAccel_Image1.png
+  - ./_images/I2CAccel_Image1.png
 categories:
   - dragonboard410c
-slug: projects/I2CAccelerometer/
+slug: i2caccelerometer/
-layout: ../../layouts/Project.astro
 ---

 # I2C Accelerometer

 Connect an I2C accelerometer to a DragonBoard™ 410c and create a simple app to read data from it.
 Step-by-step guidance, so no background knowledge of I2C is needed.